phoenix-rtos/phoenix-rtos-doc/quickstart/riscv64-spike.md

 This version is designated for RISC-V 64 processor based spike machine implemented by spike (riscv-isa-sim) emulator and `qemu-system-riscv64`.
 To launch this version kernel file integrated with SBI firmware with embedded SBI console driver, dummyfs filesystem and `psh` shell should be downloaded.

-The kernel file image can be downloaded from

 ## Running image under spike
 To run image under spike you should type: